mlabs-haskell/hydra-auction/doc/spec.md

 with the auction’s voucher currency symbol.
 - The conditions in `validAuctionTerms` are satisfied when applied to the auction terms.
+  + We `validAuctionTerms` only here, because all following transactions will conserve `AuctionTerms` automatically, because it is freezed in script adresses.
 - The transaction validity interval ends before the bidding start time.

 ```mermaid